KernelPan1k/certbot/README.md

 The container will run certbot against all the domains provided with the environment variable `domains`.

 If `-e distinct=true` is passed, certbot will be run separately for every listed domain.
+If `-e expand=true` is passed, certbot will expand existing domain certificate.

 ```
 docker volume create --name nginx-certs